 Maryland in 1788 donated ten square miles of land to the United States.
 This land became part of the District of Columbia.
 Our Founding Fathers wanted to establish a new capital, rather than use an existing city such as New York or Philadelphia.
 The Residence Act gave George Washington the authority to decide where to locate the new nation’s capital.
 The Maryland land was in about the middle of the country at that time.
 Children can view the documents that made the District of Columbia possible at: District of Columbia.

 War of 1812 ended in 1814 when a peace treaty, the Treaty of Ghent, was signed in Ghent, Belgium.
 Representatives from the United States and Great Britain started negotiations in August and completed the details December 24th.
 The Senate ratified the treaty on February 16, 1815.
 Children can view a photograph of the original document and the detailed transcript of the treaty at: Treaty of Ghent.

 Gadsden Purchase Treaty was signed in 1853.
 The United States purchased from Mexico a strip of land south of the Gila River.
 James Gadsden, United States minister to Mexico, negotiated the deal with Antonio Lopez de Santa Anna, Mexico’s leader.
 The United States paid ten million dollars for the area.
 The country gained almost 30,000 square miles of territory.
-Children can learn more about the Gadsden Purchase at: Gadsden Purchase.
+Children can learn more at: Gadsden Purchase.

 Panama gained possession of the Panama Canal Zone from the United States at noon in 1999.
-The United States controlled the Panama Canal Zone as of February 26, 1904.
+The United States had controlled the Panama Canal Zone as of February 26, 1904.
 The treaty allowed the United States to own the canal into perpetuity.
 However, from 1979 to 1999, the canal was controlled by both the United States and Panama.
 Children can learn more about the canal and its transfer at: Panama Canal.